Build a Proof of Existence dApp (ink!)

 fn new()

 : the smart contract constructor.
 This function will be called when the smart contract is instantiated.
-It is marked with#[ink(constructor)]
+It is marked with #[ink(constructor)]

-attribute macro right above the function.fn owned_files(&self)
+attribute macro right above the function.

 : This function returns a vector, the Rust way of saying an array, of hash digests.
-It first retrieves the caller of the smart contract, uses it as the key to retrieve its value inside theusers
+It first retrieves the caller of the smart contract, uses it as the key to retrieve its value inside the users

 storage map, and returns the value.
-If no value is found, an empty vector is returned.Notice this function doesn't take an
+If no value is found, an empty vector is returned.

 : The function returns a boolean, indicating if the file specified by the hash has been claimed by another user.
-We read from the smart contract storagefiles
+We read from the smart contract storage files

-, using the file hash as the key, and see if an owner can be retrieved.
-If yes, the file is claimed, and the function returns true.
-Otherwise, it returns false.Notice we still need to specify what hash function to use and how a file is converted to its hash digest.
+Notice we still need to specify what hash function to use and how a file is converted to its hash digest.
 It is a job performed on the front end, so we will take care of this in the next section.

-Now let's work on the core logic of
+Now let's work on the core logic of fn claim()

 .
 It allows a user claims the ownership of a particular file digest.
-The overall logic is that:We first check if the file digest has been claimed.
+The overall logic is that:

-We update the storage
+We update the storage files

-to indicate the caller claims the file ownership.Emit an event that the file has been claimed so other listeners know about this.
+Emit an event that the file has been claimed so other listeners know about this.

 The following code entails the above logic: